-Rise HK has entered into a consulting agreement with each of the WFOE and the VIE, under which Rise HK provides technical and business support services to the WFOE or the VIE, including development of the annual teaching plans and courseware, reviewing the academic department's implementation plans and budgets, evaluating the development results, and making decisions to carry out the newly-developed teaching plans and courseware.
-In return, each of the WFOE and the VIE agrees to pay a service fee to Rise HK.
-The initial term of this agreement is five years, which will renew for another five years automatically unless one party does not consent.
+In 2014, Rise HK entered into a consulting service agreement with each of the WFOE and the VIE, under which Rise HK provided technical and business support services to the WFOE or the VIE, including development of the annual teaching plans and courseware, reviewing the academic department's implementation plans and budgets, evaluating the development results, and making decisions to carry out the newly-developed teaching plans and courseware.
+In return, each of the WFOE and the VIE agreed to pay a service fee to Rise HK.
+The term of this agreement was five years, renewable for another five years automatically unless one party does not consent.